Glock 26 Review: The Baby Glock

 In the same vein of personalization, Glock saw fit to give southpaws the ability to move the mag release to the “wrong side” of the grip.
 If you were interested in adding the slide lock to the “wrong side” as well, I would also consider the Gen 5 over the Gen 4.

-Given my criticisms of the Glock 26, I still believe it’s worth the money.
+Despite my criticisms of the Glock 26, I still believe it’s an adequate pistol that’s worth the money.
 Shop around and you’ll find they are running about $500.
 If you want something other than black, it’s probably going to cost you a bit more.
-Colors such as Olive Drab, Flat Dark Earth, and grey are all available if you look.
+Colors such as Olive Drab, Flat Dark Earth, and grey are all available.
 There are also ample aftermarket products out there for RMR cut slides, grip wraps, triggers, and sights.
 Just be sure to check the price check before you buy.
 All these high-speed go-fast products can increase the overall total to way beyond 500 bucks.

 If you already own a Glock 19 or 17, this pistol might appeal to you more, especially if the Glock 19 is just a bit big for you to conceal.
 If you are a bigger guy though, I wouldn’t waste much time with sub-compacts for concealment anyways.
 With a little wardrobe adjustment, you can probably conceal a full-sized pistol with little effort.